django/dsf-working-groups/active/security.md

 - Chair:
 - Co-Chair:
 - Report triagers:
-- Steering Council Liaison (must be an active Steering Council member; may be the same as Chair/Co-Chair): Carlton Gibson
+- Steering Council Liaison (must be an active Steering Council member; may be the same as Chair/Co-Chair): Frank Wiles
 - Other members:
   - Adam Johnson
   - Jacob Walls